Search

 One of the responses to this threat came from a group of artists who adopted the technique but carved and printed their work themselves in a way which is very familiar to printmakers in the West.
 This movement and way of working, with the artist at the artistic and technical heart of the process, became known as Sosaku Hanga.

-The Japanese artist, Nana Shiomi, is the heir to this way of approaching Japanese woodcut and her work is featured in the current exhibition, Hockney to Himid: 60 Years of British Printmaking.
+The Japanese artist, Nana Shiomi, is the heir to this way of approaching Japanese woodcut and her work was featured in Pallant House Gallery’s exhibition, Hockney to Himid: 60 Years of British Printmaking.

 Shiomi has lived in the UK since 1989 having come here to study, but her imagery and use of the technique remains firmly rooted in the Japanese tradition.
 She carves and prints her work herself and this exhibition offers an opportunity to see not only a finished print but also blocks and stage proofs to illustrate the process.